Targets for Our Sustainable Sourcing Initiatives

 In recent years, there has been international demand for fair and free competition, fair transactions, and responsible procurement.
 We at the Meiji Group aim to fulfil our social responsibility by addressing social issues such as child labour, forced labour, and environmental destruction—not just in our own business, but throughout our entire supply chain.

 Our goal is to realize a responsible supply chain built on sustainable sourcing initiatives, and consideration toward both human rights and the environment.
 In order to work together with our suppliers to realize this goal, we established the Meiji Group Supplier Code of Conduct in June 2020.
-This code of conduct is intended to raise awareness of the importance of compliance with laws and regulations, fairness, transparency, and anti-corruption efforts by sharing the concept of our Meiji Group Procurement Policy.
+This code of conduct is intended to raise awareness of the importance of compliance with laws and regulations, fairness, transparency, and anti-corruption efforts by sharing the concept of our Meiji Group Procurement Policy and Meiji Group Environmental Policy.

 In October 2020, we also launched the Sustainable Procurement Survey for Meiji Group business partners, utilizing the EcoVadis evaluation system and Meiji’s own questionnaire.
-In April 2021, we provided feedback on the survey analysis results, and we plan to further expand the scope of companies subject to the survey in the future.
+In April 2021, we provided feedback on the survey analysis results, and We plan to further expand the survey to group companies overseas and primary suppliers to domestic and overseas group companies. in the future.
 By implementing this survey, we will identify whether or not there are any issues related to human rights or the environment in our supply chain.
 If there are any items requiring remediation, we will engage our business partners in dialogue and work with them to resolve these issues, building a stronger and more responsible supply chain.

 Questionnaire Item Overview